 Dextromethorphan is found in many over-the-counter cough and cold medicines, including:

 - Alka-Seltzer Plus Cold and Cough

 The drug is also abused and sold on the streets under the names:

 Symptoms of a dextromethorphan overdose include:

-- Breathing problems, including slow and labored breathing, shallow breathing, no breathing.
+- Breathing problems, including slow and labored breathing, shallow breathing, no breathing (especially in young children)

 - Bluish-colored fingernails and lips

 These symptoms may occur more often or be more severe in people who also take certain other medicines which affect serotonin, a chemical in the brain.